MicrosoftDocs/customer-insights/ci-docs/incremental-refresh-data-sources.md

 1. For **Last updated**, select the date timestamp attribute.

 1. If the **Primary key** is not selected, select the primary key.
 The primary key is an attribute unique to the entity.
 For an attribute to be a valid primary key, it shouldn't include duplicate values, missing values, or null values.
 String, integer, and GUID data type attributes are supported as primary keys.

+   > [!NOTE]
+   > If there are two records for a primary key, an upsert and delete, the record with the last modified date is used.
+For example, if the delete timestamp is 2023/01/06/08 and the upsert timestamp is 2023/01/23/08, Customer Insights uses the upsert record.
+If the delete is after the upsert, then Customer Insights assumes the record is deleted.

 1. Select **Close** to save and close the pane.